What sort of MOOCs would emerge in the coming future?

 1. Is the learning theorists for George Siemens with a basis include Vygotsky, Papert Clark and Social Constructivism?
 I found some similarities and differences between Connectivism and Social Constructivism, as I shared in my blog posts here and here.

 2. On How learning occurs -distributed within a network, social, technologically enhanced, recognizing and interpreting patterns.
 My interpretation is: Network formations and connections – neural, conceptual, and external (people, information sources).
 This actually embraces all of the behaviorism, cognitivism, constructivism, and social constructivism, situated learning, and COP as the levels of networks is not only socially situated and appropriated, but also conceptually (cognitively) recognised, interpreted, but also neurologically connected (formed, and reformed).
-I have summarised it here http://suifaijohnmak.wordpress.com/
+I have summarised it here https://suifaijohnmak.wordpress.com/

 3. Influencing factors – diversity of network.
 How about the strengths, types (openness), technological impact, and uniqueness (autonomy) of networks?